asherikov/ccws/ccws/qwen/user/context.md

 - Use `env` in shebang.
 - Always use upper case and curly braces in variable names.
 - Always set pipefail option and fail on error.

+# Behavior

+- Skip all fillers in the output: "actually", "but wait", "now I see", "I think", "let me", etc. Output must be precise and minimal.